RodrigoRiRocha/projeto_pessoal/README.md

 ## Testando a API

-Você pode testar a API usando ferramentas como Postman.
+Você pode testar a API usando a ferramenta  Postman.

 ## Testando a API com Postman